Siege of Baler: Siege

-Aftermath
+Aftermath and legacy

 Aguinaldo, now president of the First Philippine Republic, decreed that they were to be considered, "Not as prisoners of war but as friends."
 He added: "... the valor, determination, and heroism with which that handful of men, cut off and without any hope of aid, defended their flag over the course of a year, realizing an epic so glorious and worthy of the legendary valor of El Cid and Pelayo."
 Three months later, on 1 September, the survivors including Martín Cerezo, arrived in Barcelona where they were received and honored as heroes.

 Martín Cerezo later published a memoir, El Sitio de Baler, where he gave his reasons for holding out: "It would be somewhat difficult for me to explain, principally, I believe through mistrust and obstinacy.
 Then also on account of a certain kind of auto-suggestion that we ought not for any reason surrender because of national enthusiasm, without doubt influenced by the attractive illusion of glory and on account of the suffering and treasury of sacrifice and heroism and that by surrender, we would be putting an unworthy end to it all."

 The two Franciscan priests, Félix Minaya and Juan López, plus the Yorktown seaman George Arthur Venville, were kept as prisoners by Novicio, until the priests were rescued by American forces on 3 June 1900, having re-garrisoned Baler earlier that year.
 Venville however was led to his death at the hands of Bugkalots, before the American arrival.
 Furthermore, Novicio was put on trial for ordering the Yorktown sailor Ora B. McDonald buried alive after the ambush.
 Found guilty, Novicio faced a life sentence of hard labor in Bilibid Prison.
 Las Morenas was posthumously promoted to "comandante" (major) and awarded the Laureate Cross of Saint Ferdinand, Spain's highest military medal.
 His widow received a pension of 5,000 pesetas.
 Martín Cerezo was promoted to major with an annual pension of 1,000 pesetas.
 He also was decorated with the Royal Cross of the Laureate Cross of Saint Ferdinand, and went on to become a brigadier general.
 He died in 1945.